Image compression is an easy way to save storage space and bandwidth.

 I predict either OptiPNG or Oxipng will do the best.
 OptiPNG will likely do well because of its popularity, and Oxipng will likely do well because software written in Rust has a history of performance feats over ubiquitous software.

-While on the topic of image efficiency, I’d like to mention FLIF, a very interesting image format that beats most others but is not supported in many places.
+While on the topic of image efficiency, I’d like to mention FLIF, an interesting image format that beats most others but is not supported in many places.

 I’ve collected the data and made some nice graphs using Plotly Express.
 Click either graph to see an interactive HTML version with the full data.
 The data, images, and graph-generating scripts are on my Gitlab.